lavafroth/droidrunco/README.md

 ### How?

-`droidrunco` solves the aforementioned issue by fetching the package names as well as app labels using the `aapt` binaries.
+`droidrunco` solves the aforementioned issue by fetching the package names as well as app labels using its extractor binaries.
 This can help the user get better insights on whether an app is safe to get rid of.

 With that being said, a user still runs the risk of hitting a bootloop if they have absolutely